Brush Background

 Yes, Want.
 Your.
 Baby.

-The pro-abortion argument is on the wrong side of history.
+Abortion is on the wrong side of history.
 It advocates that people engage in sexual activity with utter disregard for the lives of their children.
 The abortion-minded person who engages in sex is no different than a drunk driver putting others at risk on the road.
 Our society does not have to tolerate such reckless behavior.

 Abolish human abortion.